 Harriet Tubman Underground Railroad National Monument is a new park.
 In the coming years, you will see services added to the park done in cooperation with Maryland's planned Harriet Tubman Underground Railroad State Park.
 Today, you can explore Underground Railroad history and Harriet Tubman's story by enjoying the programs, facilities, and events sponsored and operated by our partners.

 The monument's boundary encompasses a mosaic of federal and state lands in Dorchester County, Maryland.
 It includes large sections of land that are significant to Tubman's early years and evoke her life while enslaved and as a conductor on the Underground Railroad.
 The national monument includes the following areas.
 There are no planned national park facilities on these sites.

 Sailwinds Visitor Center, Cambridge, Maryland

 The map and guide, Finding A Way to Freedom, offers travel information and exhibits about Tubman's life and Eastern Shore culture.
 Located at Sailwinds Park East in Dorchester County, just off of Route 50 at the foot of the Choptank River Bridge.
 Admission is free.2 Rose Hill Place, Cambridge, MD 21613; (410) 228-1000.

-The National Park Service Underground Railroad Network to freedom partners with states, museums, communities, and organizations around the nation to research, preserve, and promote sites and stories of the Underground Railroad.
+The National Park Service's Underground Railroad Network to Freedom program works with individuals, communities and organizations around the nation to research, preserve, and promote historical sites and stories of the Underground Railroad.